geeofree/geeofree/src/notes/aws/cloud-essentials/2-CloudPractitionerEssentials.md

 ## Block-Level Storage

-A storage type where data is stored in fixed block sizes, each of with is accessed and managed independently from others.
+A storage type where data is stored in fixed block sizes, each of which is accessed and managed independently from others.

 ## Instance Storage